NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 constraints: ``--tri-weight`` and ``--heights-from-dem`` (:numref:`jitter_ground`).
 The first constraint tries to keep the triangulated points close to where they are, and the second tries to tie them to a reference DEM.
-Only one kind of constraint is used at a time.
+Note that if these are used together, the first one will kick in only in regions where there is no coverage in the provided DEM.

 In both cases we use a somewhat strong camera position constraint (``--translation-weight``) as it is believed that it is vibrations in